-The building at 37/39 Main Street will be converted into two larger condos, one with three bedrooms, and the other with five bedrooms.
-Each unit will have two bathrooms.
-The units will be structured as a first floor and second floor home and will be handicap accessible as well on the first floor unit.
+The building at 37/39 Main Street was converted into two larger condos, one with three bedrooms, and the other with five bedrooms.
+Each unit has two bathrooms.
+The units are structured as a first floor and second floor home.
+The first floor unit is handicap accessible.

-The street-facing exteriors of the buildings—one of which dates to 1800 – will be maintained even as the buildings are brought up to current code and lead paint is removed.
-Both buildings will be built with modern, community fit materials as well as including energy efficient features with an Energy Star Plus rating.
+The street-facing exteriors of the buildings—one of which dates to 1800 – was maintained, brought up to current code and lead paint was removed.
+Both buildings were built with modern, community fit materials as well as including energy efficient features with an Energy Star Plus rating.
 The 37/39 building was at one time the Gale General Store in the 1800s.
 Many historical documents have been unearthed, and given to the Northborough Historical Society, including an old ledger from the store.
 We love being a part of history, and with Mr. Gale’s love of philanthropy, we like to imagine he would have thought highly of our plan to provide four local families with affordable homes.